-In general terms, it is understood as that process that involves the transformation or degradation of glycogen.
+In general terms, it is understood as a process that involves the transformation or degradation of glycogen.

-However, for this process to occur, doctors have identified that it is necessary that at least three cytosolic enzymes are involved in this degradation of glycogen .
+However, doctors have identified that at least three cytosolic enzymes must be involved in glycogen degradation for this process to occur.

 All these aspects are explained below.

 Glycogenolysis, or what is the same: as the decomposition of glycogen, releases glucose when necessary.
 In the liver, glycogen is a reserve of glucose for the maintenance of normal blood glucose levels, and its decomposition occurs mainly:

 In hepatocytes, glycogenolysis is stimulated or activated by glucagon and adrenaline, inhibited by insulin, and also subject to negative allosteric regulation by glucose.